 June 2001 – major concerns about amount Alex eating and drinking.
 Losing a lot of weight.
-Gastrostomy done mid June.
+Gastrostomy (feeding tube into stomach) done mid June.
 Cannot understand Alex at all now.
 Persistence with day centre starts to pay off – Alex will stay there on his own now without crying.
 Alex tries to communicate by tapping hand once for yes and twice for no.

 July to September 2001 – moved to more suitable disabled accommodation.
 Alex extremely uncomfortable most of time.
 Muscles constantly tense despite medication.
 Horrific problems with wind.
 We start trialling medication and dosage.
 Various strategies are tried to help symptoms.
 This goes on for over two years.
 On the good side Alex starts having laughing fits that last for sometimes hours.